Small Loans For People With Bad Credit

 What is a small loan?

 A small loan is usually referred to as a quick short term loan designed for who people need to borrow a small amount of money to cover a financial emergency or an unexpected bill.
 This type of credit is usually available to borrowers in small amounts of up to 1000 pounds and usually needs to be repaid in a few months, up to a year.

 How can I get a small loan with bad credit?

-Is it expensive to borrow a small loan with bad credit?
+Is it expensive to borrow with bad credit?

 In general – yes, it can be more expensive than borrowing from a traditional lender or a high street bank.
 However, they can easily refuse your application subject to having less than perfect history of borrowing.
-On the other hand, our lenders are willing to look past previous mistakes and might be willing to consider your application even if you struggle with bad credit.
+On the other hand, our lenders are willing to look past previous mistakes and might be willing to consider your application for a loan if you struggle with bad credit.

 Little Loans tip - you will often see APR (short for annual percentage rate) on lenders' websites.
 All lenders must show their representative APR on their website - that's the APR that 51% or more of its borrowers are charged.
 If your loan is approved, you may be offered an APR at a higher or lower rate than the representative rate, depending on your personal circumstances.